— 5 —

 Dwork, Cynthia, Vitaly Feldman, Moritz Hardt, Toniann Pitassi, Omer Reingold, and Aaron Leon Roth.
 “Preserving Statistical Validity in Adaptive Data Analysis.”
 In ACM Symposium on Theory of Computing (STOC), 117–26, 2015.

 Dwork, Cynthia, Vitaly Feldman, Moritz Hardt, Toni Pitassi, Omer Reingold, and Aaron Roth.
 “Generalization in Adaptive Data Analysis and Holdout Reuse.”
-Neural Information Processing Systems (NeurIPS) 28 (2015).
+In Neural Information Processing Systems (NeurIPS), 2015.

 Feldman, Vitaly, Roy Frostig, and Moritz Hardt.
 “The Advantages of Multiple Classes for Reducing Overfitting from Test Set Reuse.”
 In International Conference on Machine Learning (ICML), 1892–1900.
 PMLR, 2019.